Program Committee

 Iain is a lecturer in the Department of Linguistics at Macquarie University.
 His research interests focus on syntax, language acquisition, and linguistics and education.

-Ilana Mushin, The University of Queensland (Area Chair, Semantics/Pragmatics)
+Jonathan Lum, The University of Melbourne (Area Chair, Semantics/Pragmatics)

-James Walker, The University of Melbourne (Area Chair, Historical Linguistics/Sociolinguistics)
+Luisa Miceli, University of Western Australia (Area Chair, Historical Linguistics/Sociolinguistics)

 Laurence Bruggeman